-Zoide - The Digital Spermatozoon is an NFT project originally deployed on the BSV Blockchain.
+Zoide - The Digital Spermatozoon is an NFT project originally deployed on the Bitcoin Blockchain.

-After a first year working with the RelayX marketplace, the scope was extended to other Markets in BSV and later to ordinals in the BTC blockchain.
+After a first year working with the RelayX marketplace, the scope was extended to other Markets in Bitcoin and later to ordinals in both BTC and Bitcoin blockchains.